 11The young generation comprehends all heap regions which contain recently allocated objects.
 Objects that survive at least two garbage collections are promoted (to the old generation) and no longer belong to the young generation.

-12An allocation failure happens when no more free memory
+12An allocation failure happens when no more free memory exists to satisfy an allocation request.
+This event triggers a garbage collection.

 13We execute each experiment 5 times given that the results obtained remain stable even with more runs.